-Expected to be completed by 2020, the reimagined 88,300-square-foot complex will be designed to draw together students and faculty from all of Yale’s schools and colleges and, with the help of state-of-the-art technology, enable virtual engagement with the outside world in a dynamic way never done before at Yale.
+Completed in 2021, the reimagined 88,300-square-foot complex is designed to draw together students and faculty from all of Yale’s institutions and, with the help of state-of-the-art technology, enable virtual engagement with the outside world in a dynamic way never done before at Yale.